jumiverse/jumiverse.github.io/preview/2023-02-05-wish-week-experiment.md

 ## Day 4
-My first wish today is to follow up with #leadership skills as mentioned above: **I wish to lift others up, ask curious questions and listening actively.** I wish to do so with my ambassador community and involve them by asking for their ideas.
+1. My first wish today is to follow up with #leadership skills as mentioned above: **I wish to lift others up, ask curious questions and listening actively.** I wish to do so with my ambassador community and involve them by asking for their ideas.
 I will also do an interview today, where I try to hold back and listen closely.

-My second wish for today is related to the quote
+2. My second wish for today is related to the quote
 > "Be yourself and say what you feel.
 The ones who bother do not count and the ones who count won't bother."
 I want to get rid of the "freak out after speak out" where I ruminate about what I have said in a meeting and how others would perceive it.
 For today I want to use a trick: whenever I have the tendency to "punish" myself for what I have said or done, I will use my "trigger-pic" - which will be Lisa Bilyeu's and her clonk-clonk-clonkety-clonk - frickin' quotes:
 > **"You can be a kind person with a warm heart and still tell people to eff off when needed."**

-The last wish is very much related to the above: I will set and defend my boundaries and still be kind.
+3. The last wish is very much related to the above: I will set and defend my boundaries and still be kind.
 That will be tough and it will be a journey.
 I will start today by **NOT involving in things that are not related to my top 3 priorities.**

 ## Day
-Today is Skill—mapping workshop time.
+1. Today is Skill—mapping workshop time.
 My wish is to focus on my part of explaining the value stream - asking about the previous knowledge, e.g. do it quiz style or with video - and then proceed with observing only.

+I will also repeat wish 2 and 3 from yesterday:

+2.  **"You can be a kind person with a warm heart and still tell people to eff off when needed."**
+3.  **NOT involving in things that are not related to my top 3 priorities.**

 # Result